Appearance

 Article 30 sets out the contractual baseline.

-- Article 30(3) adds the heightened requirements applying to ICT services supporting critical or important functions — full service-level descriptions including precise quantitative and qualitative performance targets; notice periods and reporting obligations relating to risk and incidents; obligations on the ICT third-party service provider to implement and test business contingency plans and have in place ICT security measures, tools and policies; participation in the financial entity's TLPT; unrestricted rights of access, inspection and audit; exit strategies.
+- Article 30(3) adds the heightened elements for ICT services supporting critical or important functions, at points (a)–(f): full service level descriptions with precise quantitative and qualitative performance targets (a); notice periods and reporting obligations, including notification of developments that might materially impact the provider's ability to provide the services (b); requirements to implement and test business contingency plans and maintain ICT security measures, tools and policies (c); the obligation to participate and fully cooperate in the financial entity's TLPT under Articles 26–27 (d); the right to monitor performance on an ongoing basis, including unrestricted rights of access, inspection and audit (e); and exit strategies, in particular a mandatory adequate transition period (f).

 In Modulos: ORF-385 and MRF-308 (contractual baseline).